takiyu/CLM/README.md

 ## Warping demo 2 ##
 `yukiti2` is also a demo program.
-This replaces your face to bill's one.
+This replaces your face with bill's one.

 ```
 ./bin/release/yukiti2